 For the Pumpkin Cake

-- In a large bowl add the pumpkin, sugar, oil, eggs, and vanilla.
+- In another large mixing bowl add 2-15 ounce cans of pumpkin puree, 4 cups sugar, 1 Β½ cups canola oil, 8 eggs, and 4 teaspoons pure vanilla extract.
 Beat well with a hand mixer until the ingredients are combined.

-- Pour the batter (3/4 full) into two greased round cake pans.
-There is enough leftover batter to make 6 mini bundt cakes.
+- Pour the batter (ΒΎ full) into two greased round cake pans.
+There is enough leftover batter to make extra mini bundt cakes or cupcakes.

 For the Salted Caramel Cream Cheese Frosting

-- Add cooled caramel sauce, vanilla, and caramel extract.
+- Add Β½ cup cooled caramel sauce, Β½ teaspoon pure vanilla extract, and Β½ teaspoon caramel extract.
 Beat until completely combined.
+Set Aside

 Frosting the Layered Pumpkin Cake